 In addition to being an audio producer and engineer, Ms. Gerber-Salins is:

-Ms. Gerber-Salins has a BA in Psychology from the University of Colorado at Boulder, with a minor in Chorus, where she also studied voice privately???? while in college.
+Ms. Gerber-Salins has a BA in Psychology from the University of Colorado at Boulder, with a minor in Chorus, where she also studied voice.

 IS THERE ANYTHING FROM YOUR HIGH SCHOOL DAYS THAT MIGHT BE GOOD HUMAN INTEREST TO INCLUDE, SUCH AS ARE INCLUDED IN MY CREDITS IN PHASE I, OR BILL McELROY’s CREDITS AS ASSOCIATE PRODUCER IN PHASE II.
 Thoughts include: sang in choirs, made recordings, cooking, etc.?
 SINCE YOU MENTIONED GORMET COOKING TO ME YEARS AGO, THERE MIGHT BE AN INTERESTING STORY THERE?